herickson3/12Factor/factors-list.md

 What are the 12 Factors?

+Codebase

-Codebase | one app = one codebase
+note: one app = one codebase

-Dependencies | explicitly declare and isolate

-Config | store in the environment
+Dependencies

 note:
+explicitly declare and isolate

+Config

+note:
+store in the environment
 config will change across deployments, but code will not

-Backing Services | treat as attached resources
+Backing Services

 note:
+treat as attached resources
 makes no distinction between local and 3rd party services

-Build, release, run | strictly separate
+Build, Release, Run

 note:
-build - include / bundle all dependencies & create executable

-release - add any relevant config / backing services

-run - start up a release

-Build + config = release

-releases are append only

-builds initiated by developers. runs happen automatically by platform
+strictly separate

-Processes | stateless
+Processes

-Port binding | exported services
+note: one or more stateless processes

+Port Binding

 note:
-completely self contained
+exported services, completely self contained

-Concurrency | scale horizontally
+Concurrency

-Disposability | fast startup & graceful shutdown

 note:
+scale horizontally

+Disposability

+note:
-stopped or started at a moments notice
+fast startup & graceful shutdown stopped or started at a moments notice

+Dev/Prod Parity

+note:
-Dev/prod parity | as similar as possible
+as similar as possible

-Logs | stream stdout / stderr
+Logs

+note:
+stream logs to stdout/stderr

+Admin Processes

+note:
-Admin processes | one-off tasks
+one-off tasks
+migrations